Main page Site news

 Colored bars on the chart

-• Black bars – inside bars
+• Black bars — inside bars (not counted).

-• Blue bars are outside bars
+• Blue bars — outside bars.

 one-bar Gann swings